gabrielstramontin/mslearn-defenderXDR/Instructions/Labs/LAB_01_Configure_Microsoft_Defender.md

 ## Task with subtasks

-Sometimes you might want to break a taak down into smaller chunks.
+Sometimes you might want to break a task down into smaller chunks.

 ### Subtask 1